maisumhaider/opencl_heterogenous_platforms/README.md

 # opencl_heterogenous_platforms

-This is an evaluation of algorithm implementations across different platform types abstracted using opencl API.
+This is an evaluation of algorithm implementations across different platform types.
-The platform types in comparison are cpu, gpu and fpga-SoC.
+The platforms are abstracted using OpenCL API (khronos link) The platform types in comparison are cpu, gpu and fpga-SoC.

 ## Tested Algorithms